seantilbury/tsohost-wp-cli-updates-using-cron/README.md

 # Updating Wordpress Automatically using WP-CLI and Cron

-TSOHOST Cloud Hosting system uses a slight different system to run WP-CLI from shell scripts and then parsing the output from these scripts to email you on completion
+The TSOHOST Gridhost Cloud Hosting system uses a slight different system to run WP-CLI from shell scripts and then parsing the output from these scripts to email you on completion

 I've compiled this as a reference as it is not in their knowledgebase articles and intend to add to this as I add new features